nikopech/Snakemake-k-mer/README.md

 To install Snakemake k-mer project:
   1. Click the Code Bar and download the zip file of the project.

+  Or

+  2. You can clone the project in your local PC using git:

 ## Geting started
  In order to run the project follow the steps: